chiraggude/larabase/README.md

 'Way\Generators\GeneratorsServiceProvider',
 'Barryvdh\Debugbar\ServiceProvider',
 ```
+Get Ready for production by removing the following line from `/app/controllers/LaraBase/AccountController.php` - Check in profileSave() and passwordSave()
+`return Redirect::back()->withWarning('This feature is disabled for the live demo');`

 ### Step 6: Start using LaraBase
 LaraBase Login: [http://localhost/larabase/public](http://localhost/larabase/public)

-If you have seeded the database, you can Login at: [http://localhost/larabase/public/login](http://localhost/larabase/public/login)
+If you have seeded the database, you can Login at: [http://example.com/larabase/public/login](http://localhost/larabase/public/login)
 `Email: admin@gmail.com   Password: password`

 **Note**: The URL's depends on how you have configured your webserver.